seiyria/Roguathia/README.md

     * Better items generated on the floor
     * Possibly unlock a dungeon editor (you can rearrange what floors are in what order, and how many of them spawn)
     * Better respawn time
-* Refactor stair placement to Generator
-* Unlock traits at certain levels
 * Achievements
   * Beat game with one party member @ level X (10, 25, 50, 100)
   * Beat game with one party member where dungeon size >= X (10, 25, 50, 100)